What is NMN?

 Our cells’ ability to produce energy declines as we age.
 Although science isn’t sure why this happens, research has discovered that NAD+ levels decrease as we age which leads to the belief that lowered NAD+ levels are responsible for lower energy levels and that using a Nicotinamide Mononucleotide supplement may compensate for the loss of energy production.
-Studies determined that supplementing with NADH was ineffective in animal trials, so this began research on raising NAD+ levels indirectly with a Nicotinamide Mononucleotide supplement.

 Scientists ran several trials on the effects on mice after administering a Nicotinamide Mononucleotide supplement.
 Interestingly enough, energy promoting benefits were found exclusively in older mice.
 Research has found that Nicotinamide Mononucleotide benefits may help support overall cell proliferation.
 This leads to the belief that these cellular benefits are related to high NAD+ levels that maintain production of energy in the cell’s mitochondria.